datagridsoftware/practical-ml/README.md

 Support materials for the Practical Machine Learning course.

 ## Getting ready for the course
-1. Install git on your machine
+1. Install git on your machine.
+See https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 2. `cd` to the desired location on your hard drive
 3. Open a terminal and clone this repository
    ```